EvotecIT/Dashimo/Readme.md

 **The important thing** is if something works for you on production, keep using it till you test the new version on a test computer.
 I do changes that may not be big, but big enough that auto-update will break your code.
 For example, small rename to a parameter and your code stops working!
 Be responsible!

 ### Changelog

+- 0.0.22
+  - [x] This is last release of DASHIMO.
+It basically points to PSWRITEHTML.
+There is no need to download Dashimo.
+You can use Dashimo syntax straight from PSWriteHTML.

 - 0.0.20
   - [X] TableConditionalFormatting